 - Sea turtles travel thousands of miles every year

-- They are endangered
+- They are an endangered species

 - They cannot pull their head and legs into the shell